PREGNANCY

 Most babies that are breech are born by planned cesarean delivery.
 A planned vaginal birth of a single breech fetus may be considered in some situations.
 Both vaginal birth and cesarean birth carry certain risks when a fetus is breech.
 However, the risk of complications is higher with a planned vaginal delivery than with a planned cesarean delivery.

-Toward the end of your pregnancy, your doctor will see you and your baby at least once a week.
+Toward the end of your pregnancy, your healthcare provider will see you and your baby at least once a week.
 They will be able to advise you on your baby’s position, general health, and recommendations for delivery, whether your baby presents head-first or breech.
 Knowledge is power, and your healthcare team will be your partner in delivering a healthy baby!

 Disclaimer: The information on our site is NOT medical advice for any specific person or condition.
 It is only meant as general information.
 If you have any medical questions and concerns about your child or yourself, please contact your health provider.
 Breastmilk is the best source of nutrition for babies.
 It is important that, in preparation for and during breastfeeding, mothers eat a healthy, balanced diet.
 Combined breast- and bottle-feeding in the first weeks of life may reduce the supply of a mother's breastmilk and reversing the decision not to breastfeed is difficult.
 If you do decide to use infant formula, you should follow instructions carefully.